Leg Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Peroneus Brevis

-The peroneus brevis is a muscle located on the outer side of the lower leg, below the peroneus longus.
-It facilitates turning your foot forth and pointing your toes downward.
+The peroneus brevis is an important muscle on the outer side of the lower leg.
+It is located just beneath the peroneus longus.

-The peroneus brevis is shorter and thicker than the peroneus longus.
-Its tendon begins slightly above the outside ankle bone, wraps around the ankle, and attaches to the outside edge of the fifth toe bone.
+Unlike the longer and slimmer peroneus longus, the peroneus brevis is shorter and thicker, which makes it more stable.
+Its tendon runs slightly above the outer ankle bone (lateral malleolus), curves around the ankle, and firmly attaches to the fifth metatarsal.

 Leg Anatomy: Joint